Questions and Answers on Evictions and Foreclosures in

 The money is available to help people who find themselves unable to pay their rent for reasons related to the COVID-19 emergency.
 If you use it for this purpose, you could avoid a financial crisis which will threaten your long-term housing stability.
 We collectively need as many of us as possible to remain in financially stable as we come out of this emergency.
 You can contribute to our shared long-term recovery by using this financial help now instead of credit, which you will still need to pay (with interest) later.

-Can NH homeowners lose their homes after the state of emergency?
+Can NH homeowners lose their homes for non-payment?

 Property owners who enter into this agreement must: